dscho/pagefind-xkcd-demo/content/comics/2017-5-8-lunch-order.md

   GO FOR LUNCH, REPEAT, GO FOR LUNCH.
 img: https://imgs.xkcd.com/comics/lunch_order.png
 ---
-[Three Hairy's are between two control panels, one is sitting at the panel on the right, the two others are standing and talking in the middle.]
+[Three Hairys are between two control panels, one is sitting at the panel on the right, the two others are standing and talking in the middle.]

 Hairy 1: Sir - Strategic command has sent us a lunch order.